-If an appeal or extension of eligibility is approved by the committee, a student's federal and state financial aid eligibility will be reinstated on a probationary basis and progress will be monitored each semester.
-Students will be notified by STC student email and in writing by regular mail of the conditions of their probation.
-An appeal or extension approved by the committee may require that certain conditions be met in order for a student to remain eligible for federal and state financial aid during the subsequent semester of enrollment.
+If an appeal is approved by the committee, a student's federal and state financial aid eligibility will be reinstated on a probationary basis.
+An appeal approved by the committee may require that certain conditions be met in order for a student to remain eligible for federal and state financial aid during the subsequent semester of enrollment.
+Students will be notified by email and in writing by regular mail of the conditions of their probation.
 The Financial Aid Office will continue to monitor each recipient's academic progress to ensure that the conditions of the probationary status are successfully completed.
-Failure to meet the conditions of the probationary status will result in immediate suspension for subsequent term.
-Notification will be sent by STC student email and regular mail.
+Students for whom an appeal for financial aid reinstatement is denied may continue enrollment at Savannah Technical College at their own expense with academic approval from Dean of their program of study.
+Students may make payment online or at the Cashier's Office located in the Campus Shop.